-These two registers contain the twos complement, sign extended (SX) z-axis acceleration data.
+These two registers contain the sign extended (SX) z-axis acceleration data.
 ZDATA_L contains the eight LSBs, and ZDATA_H contains the four MSBs of the 12-bit value.

-The sign extension bits (Bits[15:12], denoted as SX in the ZDATA_H bit map that follows) have the same value as the MSB (B11).
+The sign extension bits (B[15:12], denoted as SX in the ZDATA_H bit map that follows) have the same value as the MSB (B11).